warrior1601/2019_GROUP_33/model/README.md

 # Important notes about compiling with CMake
-This CMakeList.txt creates a library called model that is made up from all the file in source and include folders, then creates the test code executable for all classes (Material, Vectors, Matrix3x3, Cell and its sub-classes, and Model).
-The executables are then linked to the model library and CTest files are created from them.
-Finally the model files required by `ModelTestCode.exe` are copied to the build and Debug directories.
+This CMakeList.txt creates a library called Model that is made up from all the file in source and include folders, then creates the test code executable for all classes (Material, Vectors, Matrix3x3, Cell and its sub-classes, and Model).
+The executables are then linked to the Model library and CTest files are created from them as well.
+Finally the example model files required by `ModelTestCode.exe` are copied from the example_models folder to the build and Debug directories.

 ##    MinGW Compiler
    * Navigate to the root directory of repository